 Dutch breakfasts and lunches usually don’t differ a lot during the weekdays, bread is the most commonly used food for both meals.

 Some people prefer to eat something other than bread.
 Popular substitutes for bread are cereals like granola, which is often eaten with yogurt.
-Warm foods like eggs or bacon only get eaten for breakfast on the weekends or special occasions, like Easter or mother’s day.
+Warm foods like eggs or bacon only get eaten for breakfast on the weekends or on special occasions, like Easter or mother’s day.

 As mentioned, the Dutch eat a lot of bread, probably every day.
 But what do they prefer to do on their bread?